MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/customer-service-entities.md

 ModifiedOn | DateTime | The date and time the case was last modified in common UTC time zone format.
 IsEscalated | Boolean | **True** if the case has been escalated; otherwise, **False**.
 EscalatedOn | DateTime | If a case was escalated, the date and time the case was escalated in common UTC time zone format.
 PriorityCode | Picklist | The case priority.
 AI for Customer Service Insights uses the following values to identify priorities: **1** (High), **2** (Medium), **3** (Low).
-The dashboards display other values as Custom.
+The dashboards display other values as Customized.
 StateCode | State | **Required.** The case status.
 AI for Customer Service Insights uses the following values to identify case status: **0** (Active), **1** (Resolved), **2** (Cancelled).
 CaseOriginCode | Picklist | The support channel where the case originated.
 AI for Customer Service Insights uses the following values to identify different support channels: **1** (Phone), **2** (Email), **3** (Web), **2483** (Facebook), **3986** (Twitter).
 ResolveBySLAStatus | Picklist | The status of the resolution time for the case according to the terms of the service level agreement (SLA).
 A value of 4 indicates a non-compliant case.
 Other values indicate the case complies with the SLA.
 CustomerSatisfactionCode | Picklist | The customer's level of satisfaction with the handling and resolution of the case.
 Customer Service Insights uses the following values to indicate the level of satisfaction: **1** (Very Dissatisfied), **2** (Dissatisfied), **3** (Neutral), **4** (Satisfied), **5** (Very Satisfied).
 OwningUser | Lookup | A unique identifier for the support agent who owns the case.
-AI for Customer Service Insights uses this attribute to look up the agent name from the [SystemUser](#BKMK_systemuser_entity) entity and  generate agent performance charts on the [Case resolution dashboard](dashboard-case-resolutions.md) and [Topic details dashboard](dashboard-topic-details.md).
+AI for Customer Service Insights uses this attribute to look up the agent name from the [SystemUser](#systemuser_entity) entity and  generate agent performance charts on the [Case resolution dashboard](dashboard-case-resolutions.md) and [Topic details dashboard](dashboard-topic-details.md).
 ProductId | Lookup | A unique identifier for the product associated with the case.
-AI for Customer Service Insights uses this attribute to look up the product name from the [Product](#BKMK_product_entity) entity and generate product information for the [Topic details dashboard](dashboard-topic-details.md) and the Product filter values on each dashboard.
+AI for Customer Service Insights uses this attribute to look up the product name from the [Product](#product_entity) entity and generate product information for the [Topic details dashboard](dashboard-topic-details.md) and the Product filter values on each dashboard.
 OwningBusinessUnit | Lookup | A unique identifier for the business unit that owns the case.
 AI for Customer Service Insights uses this attribute to look up the business unit names from the [BusinessUnit](#BKMK_businessunit_entity) entity and generate the Business Unit filter values on each dashboard.
 OwningTeam | Lookup | A unique identifier for the team that owns the case.
-AI for Customer Service Insights uses this attribute to look up the team name from the [Team](#BKMK_team_entity) entity and generate the Team filter values on each dashboard.
+AI for Customer Service Insights uses this attribute to look up the team name from the [Team](#team_entity) entity and generate the Team filter values on each dashboard.

 For more information about the Incident (case) entity, see [Incident (case) Entity Reference](https://docs.microsoft.com/dynamics365/customer-engagement/developer/entities/incident).